Balthazar Alexis Henri Schauenburg: Military career

 During his lifelong military career, he served first in Louis XV's royal army as a 14-year-old cadet in an Alsatian regiment; upon his promotion to second lieutenant, he transferred to a Nassau regiment.
 From 1770 to 1772, he served in the Corsican campaign.
 After the French Revolution, he adopted the principles of equality, and his career advanced quickly.
 Replacing Louis-Alexandre Berthier, he served as chief of staff to François Christophe de Kellermann at the Battle of Valmy in September 1792.
 He turned out to be a talented organizer.
 On 5 August 1793 he was appointed to lead the Army of the Moselle against his wishes.
 He claimed to be a good military instructor but not an army commander.
 The generals had already seen many commanders-in-chief disgraced or executed, so few men wanted the assignment.
 Yet during his appointment to the Army of the Moselle, he drilled raw recruits into a functioning military unit.
 As a nobleman, Schauenburg came under suspicion and Jean René Moreaux was named to replace him on 24 September 1793.
 However, Moreaux was ill from an old wound and Jacques Charles René Delauney took over as acting commander on 30 September.
 Delauney held the post until Lazare Hoche became the Army of Moselle's new leader on 31 October 1793.
 Schauenburg was imprisoned during the Reign of Terror until 27 July 1794.

-Schauenburg was appointed to the rank of inspector general of the infantry to the Army of the Rhine and Moselle and served during the Rhine Campaign of 1796.
-He commanded one of the armies responsible for the invasion of the Swiss Confederation in January 1798; under his guidance, the French suppressed the Swiss anti-French uprising, which had resulted in a civil war.
+Schauenburg was appointed to the rank of inspector general of the infantry to the Army of the Rhine and Moselle and served during the Rhine Campaign of 1796. and commanded one of the armies responsible for the invasion of the Swiss Confederation in January 1798; under his guidance, the French suppressed the Swiss anti-French uprising, which had resulted in a civil war.
 He exacted heavy war contributions from the Swiss, in particular on the city of Bern.
-He commanded the Army of Helvetia from 8 March to 10 December 1798, when he was replaced by General André Masséna.
+He also led the troops which captured the abbey of Mariastein He commanded the Army of Helvetia from 8 March to 10 December 1798, when he was replaced by General André Masséna.
 Subsequently, he transferred to the Army of the Rhine, where he served from 1799 to 1801.

 Schauenburg was appointed Inspector General of Infantry in 1806 under Napoleon I. In 1814, as military commander of Tours, he rallied to Louis XVIII.
 The King awarded Schauenburg by appointing him a Commandant of Order of Saint Louis, and Grand Officer of the Legion of Honor.
 He retired on 24 December 1814.
 He went blind in his old age, and died in the castle he built in Geudertheim on 1 September 1831.
 Schawembourg is one of the names inscribed under the Arc de Triomphe, on Column 23.